Doc Neeson: The Angels

 The Keystone Angels supported AC/DC on a regional tour of South Australia and were signed to the group's label, Albert Productions.
 In February 1976 The Keystone Angels relocated to Sydney, they had "toughened [their] sound into a unique brand of beefy hard rock".
 Upon the advice of in-house producers, Vanda & Young, they shortened their name to The Angels.
 The line-up, with Neeson as lead singer, bass guitarist and front man, was the Brewster brothers and King.
 Their debut single, "Am I Ever Gonna See Your Face Again", was issued in March 1976 on EMI/Albert.
 The track was composed by Neeson with the Brewsters, Neeson later described writing the lyrics, which had started as a "ballad about connecting with loss" after a university mate's girlfriend had been killed in a motorbike accident.
-In 1978 an audience in Mt Isa responded to the question posed in the song's title with "no way, get fucked, fuck off".
+In 1978 an audience in Mount Isa responded to the question posed in the song's title with "no way, get fucked, fuck off".
 Neeson described how this response was copied at other venues and became an important part of their performances: "...when the band first started, we were trying to write songs for Australian audiences; they’ve made it their own in a way I’d never have thought possible".

-In August King was replaced by Graham "Buzz" Bidstrup on drums (ex-Fahrenheit 451, Red Angel Panic, Taxi, Pegasus).
+In August King was replaced by Graham Bidstrup on drums (ex-Fahrenheit 451, Red Angel Panic, Taxi, Pegasus).
 The group's choice for lead vocals was either Neeson's "gruff shout" or John Brewster's "clear tones".
 Neeson recalled "Our drummer, Buzz Bidstrup, said, 'Let's go with Doc.
 He's got the worst voice in the band' ...
 While I was looking daggers at him, he changed that to 'distinctive' and the penny dropped with everyone.
 We'd sacrifice sweetness for distinctiveness.
 That's how I became the Angels' lead singer".

 In January 1977 Chris Bailey joined on bass guitar (ex-Red Angel Panic, Headband) freeing Neeson to concentrate on lead vocals and develop his stagecraft.
 The group's debut album, The Angels, appeared in August 1977 with seven of its ten tracks co-written by Neeson.
 The group's first top 50 hit on the Kent Music Report Singles Chart, "Take a Long Line", was issued in July 1978.
 It appeared ahead of their second album, Face to Face, in August, which peaked at No. 16 on the related Kent Music Report Albums Chart.
 Neeson and fellow band members co-produced the album with Mark Opitz.